What is a Semantic Layer?

-To deploy a semantic layer on top of a data warehouse, enterprises have multiple options, which we’ll examine later on in this piece.
-Once they’ve picked a solution, the organization will then embed various abstractions — or virtualizations that enable end-users to make sense of source data — into the semantic layer to define business terms.
-This reduces complexity while providing a framework for mapping complex data so that end users can discover, access, and analyze it.
+Enterprises have multiple options to deploy a semantic layer on top of a data warehouse, which we’ll examine later in this piece.
+Once they’ve picked a solution, the organization will embed various abstractions — or virtualizations that enable end-users to make sense of source data — into the semantic layer to define business terms.

 The Benefits of a Semantic Layer

 Organizations across all verticals struggle to manage and access all the data they control.
 Nearly three-quarters of data never get used or analyzed.

 One of the reasons for this is the gap that exists between data sources and business users.

 Due to the decentralized data landscape in most companies, data silos tend to occur, leaving gaps in the “data-driven approach” and business users without any common or unified definitions.

 Progressive companies opt for a more unified approach by deploying centralized data warehouses and leveraging semantic layers to help bridge this gap.

 Here are 5 key benefits of leveraging semantic layers within your organization:

 Semantic layers remove complexity from identifying, analyzing, and reporting on data.

 With a robust semantic layer, IT and business user teams can work parallel to yield optimal results.